Christoph-Neumann-1/Open_GL/README.md

 [Link to assets:](https://drive.google.com/drive/folders/1tTzC-uJ3ZbW6bwRTZsTCnjj0dKDIWBQa?usp=sharing)
 I don't add them to git, because it takes up too much space.

-runtime dependencies: libassimp5, libglfw3
-This programm only works on linux.
-You may have to mark the program as executable.
+runtime dependencies: assimp5, glfw3 (Available on pretty much any package manager) This program has only been tested to work on Linux systems, specifically Ubuntu and derivatives, as well as Arch You may have to mark the program as executable.

 This program uses the following libraries: